 You will be allowed to leave the clinic soon after the procedure is completed.

-You have to follow an excellent oral hygiene regime after this dental procedure.
-You don’t require any additional maintenance processes, sticking religiously to your routine practice would suffice.
+You have to follow an excellent oral hygiene regimen after this dental procedure.
+You don’t require any additional maintenance processes; sticking religiously to your routine practice would suffice.

 Brushing your teeth regularly, two times a day, and flossing regularly are the necessary steps towards good oral hygiene.
-Make sure that you especially clean your bonded tooth, such that no food particle remains on it.
+Make sure that you especially clean your bonded tooth, so that no food particles remain on it.

-Although the bonded tooth is sturdy but still weaker than a natural tooth, so avoid eating or biting any hard materials that may lead to its damage.
+Although the bonded tooth is sturdy, it is still weaker than a natural tooth, so avoid eating or biting any hard materials that may lead to its damage.

-Another major thing you should keep in concern is that the bonded tooth can stain over time and so the use of food materials such as coffee, red wine, tea, and cigarettes should be avoided.
+Another major thing you should keep in mind is that the bonded tooth can stain over time, and so the use of food materials such as coffee, red wine, tea, and cigarettes should be avoided.

 These small steps pave the way toward the longevity of your bonded tooth.